Job Search Check Out What Works!

 - Pick up the Interviewing handout in the CDC or view it on our website.

 - Practice interviewing in a recorded mock interview session with a CDC counselor.

-- Use the CDC's employer resources, or the web, to learn more about organizations.
+- Use ORCA and the web, to learn more about organizations.

 - Follow-up with organizations that you have not heard back from.